Johnjojo/Deposco/README.md

       desc:
         type: boolean | 'true' or false
          optional default is false
-         description: the sort order of return list by sale quantity.
-                      If desc=true, it will return a sorted list in descending order.
+         description: If desc=true, the response list will be sorted in descending order.
-                      If desc=false will return in ascending order.
+                      If desc=false the response list will be sorted in ascending order.
-    response: json array | A sorted list of the total sale quantity of each product in all transcations. response json format:
+    response: json array | A list of the product and its total sale quantity in all transcations sorted by product sale quantity. response json format:
     [
       {